SDRplay/dump1090/README.md

 There are examples of the SDRPlay variables if building on Cygwin,n the Makefile.
 They may not be required if building on Linux

-prompt# make dump1090
+    $ SDRPLAY=1 make dump1090

 To build on Windows, use Cygwin - note: after building under Cygwin you may need to specify the path to the API dll, or add the API dll path to your system path.
 An example of how to do this on the command line is...

-prompt# PATH="/cygdrive/c/program files/sdrplay/api/x86":$PATH ./dump1090.exe
+    $ PATH="/cygdrive/c/program files/sdrplay/api/x86":$PATH ./dump1090.exe

+## Usage example

+You should specify SDRPlay at start:

+    $ ./dump1090 --dev-sdrplay

 -------------------------------------------------